ices-tools-dev/echoSMs/docs/datastore_schema.md

 ???+ warning

-    The schema browser does not show property dependencies, such as when the presence of an optional property requires that another property be present.  (e.g., if `latitude` is present, then `latitude_units` is required).
+    The schema browser does not show property dependencies, such as when the presence of an optional property requires that another property be present (e.g., if `latitude` is present, then `latitude_units` is required).
+Such dependencies are given in the `dependentRequired` sections of the datastore schema.

 {{ datastore_schema_as_html() }}